-As at December 31, 2023, the Corporation had a pension projected benefit net liability of \$78 million (December 31, 2022 - \$7 million) and an OPEB projected benefit liability of \$101 million (December 31, 2022 - \$86 million).
-The increase in the projected pension benefit net liability during 2023 was primarily a result of the 0.75 per cent decrease in the discount rate used to measure the projected benefit liability, partially offset by a higher than expected return on plan assets.
-The increase in the OPEB projected benefit liability was also driven by the decrease in the discount rate.
-During 2023, the Corporation recorded pension and OPEB net benefit cost, inclusive of regulatory adjustments, of \$15 million (2022 - \$19 million).
+As at December 31, 2024, the Corporation had a pension projected benefit net liability of \$32 million (December 31, 2023 - \$78 million) and an OPEB projected benefit liability of \$85 million (December 31, 2023 - \$101 million).
+The decrease in the projected pension benefit net liability during 2024 was primarily a result of the 0.25 percent increase in the discount rate, and due to higher employer contributions.
+The decrease in the OPEB projected benefit liability was also driven by the increase in the discount rate and a result of an OPEB plan valuation completed in 2024.
+During 2024, the Corporation recorded pension and OPEB net benefit cost, inclusive of regulatory adjustments, of \$7 million (2023 - \$15 million).